Last updated on April 19th, 2019

 39. The name Uruguay, when translated, means “river of painted birds.”

 40. Amazingly, Uruguay has the world’s poorest politician.
-Yes, their president lives in simplicity, donating 90% of his salary to noble causes.
+Yes, their president lived in simplicity, donating 90% of his salary to noble causes.
 He owns a one-bedroom house and a three-legged dog.

 41. Montevideo, the capital of Uruguay, during the colonial period was a hub for slave trade in South America.
 As a result, at least 10 percent of the population of the country is descended from slaves.